Thomasmclean993/Bujo/Projects/Hatch Hiring Process/Assessment notes.md

 - I create an index for conversations and partipants  to improve performance since new messages will be added to existing conversations
 - I added a participant_key to the conversation table to allow me to check for uniqueness while staying lean for the take home project.
+I wanted to create a join table of conversations and participants.
+Creating a very clear relationship between the two entities.
+-
 - [ ] Write up an architecture.md or docs/decisions.md to help make some of my decisions clear